rkochary/test-task/README.md

  - Use [jdenticon](https://github.com/dmester/jdenticon) to generate avatars (email as input)
  - Use Tailwind for styling
  - will be a plus if you use https://miragejs.com  tools to create api-s and use them in application
+ - if you are not using mirageJS please use Redux Persist to store data in localstorage
  - Show us best practices you know

 ## Anything else?